Knowledge-Ninjas/student_knowledge_system/README.md

 * Run rspec tests: `rails spec`
 * Assert that all tests are passing.  if they are not, find out which are failing and fix them and/or contact the previous team for help in fixing them.  possibly, the failing tests are themselves invalid and can be safely skipped?

-### If you want to run the application for local testing following the steps below, if you want to get it deployed to production skip below to the Production Ready steps.
+## If you want to run the application for local testing following the steps below, if you want to get it deployed to Production skip below to the Production Ready steps.

 ## Getting the Application Development Ready